onyxplayott/OnyxPlayTV/README.md

-*This is personal playlist, taken from many channel sources* Don't sell this playlist, OK!!!
+*This is personal playlist, taken from many channel sources*

- (●) Service: Freemium & Premium
+Don't sell this playlist, OK!!!

- (●) Total Channels: Null
+💯 FREE IPTV PLAYLIST & VIDEO ON DEMAND FROM MANY SOURCE.

-FREE IPTV PLAYLIST & VIDEO ON DEMAND FROM MANY SOURCE.
+IF CHANNELS ARE UNSTABLE, WE WILL BE REMOVE IT AND REPLACE BY ANOTHER SOURCE.